(605) 995-3083 [fax]

 Institutional Refund Policy

-MTI realizes that students may find it necessary to withdraw from school entirely before a semester ends.
-The following applies to all students who withdraw entirely from MTI.
+Mitchell Technical College realizes that students may find it necessary to withdraw from school entirely before a semester ends.
+The following applies to all students who withdraw entirely from Mitchell Tech.
 The process is effective for all terms (including summer) and applies whether a student is a full-time student or a part-time student.

 Students must complete an Enrollment Termination Form and submit it to the Center for Student Success in order to terminate enrollment.
 The student’s last day of attendance will determine the calculation for return of Title IV financial aid funds.